Willis Collection | National Library of Australia (NLA)

 Background to the collection

-During this time, the Library has offered financial support and general guidance.
-However, Willis has independently identified the individuals and groups to record and has organised all his field trips.
+Over this time, he has received financial support and general advice, but has always worked independently—selecting the individuals and groups to record, and organising all his field trips himself.

-Willis has also supplied documentation of most of his recordings, including detailed summaries of the contents of interviews, photographs and biographical information, which is also housed in the Oral History Collection.
+Willis has also supplied documentation of most of his recordings, including detailed summaries of the contents of interviews, photographs and biographical information, also housed in the Oral History Collection.

 Page published: 11 Apr 2025